NY Islanders coach Patrick Roy works with players during practice...

 President/general manager Lou Lamoriello, starting his seventh season running the club, continues to show steadfast trust in the core.
 But he chose not to re-sign either Clutterbuck or Martin as unrestricted free agents, breaking up their long-running Identity Line with Casey Cizikas.

 Duclair signed a four-year, $14 million deal to join his ninth NHL team in 11 seasons and will start the season on Bo Horvat’s top line with Mathew Barzal.
-Tsyplakov, brought in from the KHL on a one-year, $950,000 contract, showed quick acclimation to the North American game in training camp and is poised to start the season on Brock Nelson’s second line with Kyle Palmieri after finishing fourth last season in the Russian league with 31 goals.
+Tsyplakov, brought in from the KHL on a one-year, $950,000 contract, showed quick acclimation to the North American game in training camp.
+He is poised to start the season on Brock Nelson’s second line with Kyle Palmieri after finishing fourth last season in the Russian league with 31 goals.

 Both Tsyplakov and Duclair are expected to be used on the power play, which ranked 19th last season.
 The penalty kill, now being run by new assistant coach Tommy Albelin, ranked last in the NHL.

 “It’s going to be a huge part,” Dobson said.
-“Especially last year our penalty kill struggled big time.
+“Especially last year our penalty kill struggled big-time.
 That needs to be better.
-And the power play, we were good at times but, at times, not good.”
+And the power play, we were good at times but at times not good.”

 So things must change, even if the Islanders essentially haven’t.